mrakgr/The-Spiral-Language/readme.md

                 ap (just_one l) (bool false)
 ```

 `PatXor` is definitely the most complex of all the patterns.
 Currently it can only be placed inside the module pattern.
-It is also misnamed as unlike the boolean pattern, it cannot be used to flip back and forth.
+It is also misleadingly named as unlike the boolean pattern, it cannot be used to flip back and forth.

 For `pat0 ^ pat1 ... ^ patn` it ensures that only one of the patterns triggers.
 And is false when there are no patterns.